forcedotcom/salesforcedx-vscode/docs/_articles/en/getting-started/java-setup.md

 Inside Visual Studio Code, you will need to set the `salesforcedx-vscode-apex.java.home` to one of the following values.

 MacOS:

+For Mac OS X 10.5 or later, run `/usr/libexec/java_home` in your terminal to get the default JDK location.
+To find all installed JDKs, use `/usr/libexec/java_home -V`.

 ```json
 {